knosmos/brownian/posts/bryant-park/index.md

 there is a man<br>
 with a chessboard.<br>
 *Game?* he asks,<br>
-gesturing to the<br>
+gesturing to the empty<br>
-empty seat beside him.
+seat beside him.

 I feel another hand<br>
 pulling against my own:<br>